 “Consumers get their credit scores and they want to know that they can do,” Rod said.
 “In order to raise your score, you have to know what’s causing it.”

-The Two Most Important Things for Boosting Your Score
+1. The Two Most Important Things That Can Improve Your Credit Score

 Usually, the two factors keeping your score from rising are late payments and high utilization.